MariaKHW20/Retail-Demographics-Portfolio/README.md

 This query aggregated total revenue by month to understand how sales fluctuated across the year.
 The goal was to identify seasonal patterns, growth periods, and months where revenue saw a significant rise or fall.
 By grouping sales at monthly level, the analysis produced a clean time-series dataset that could be represented as a line chart.
 The visualisation showed month-to-month trends clearly, and from here I was able to highlight key insights around missed opportunities.

 Summary:

-This project brought together SQL, Tableau, and analytical reasoning to explore key questions around customer behaviour, revenue drivers, and demographic patterns in UK retail.
-Across the dashboards, clear trends emerged — including seasonal revenue fluctuations, concentrated customer value, and distinct purchasing differences across product categories and demographics.
-The work demonstrates my ability to clean and transform data using SQL, build insight‑driven visualisations in Tableau, and communicate findings in a clear, business‑focused way.
-Further Python analysis will expand this project and deepen the insight into customer behaviour.
+This project has brought together SQL, Tableau, and analytical reasoning to explore key questions around customer behaviour, revenue drivers, and demographic patterns in UK retail.
+Across the dashboards, clear trends have emerged, which have included seasonal revenue fluctuations, concentrated customer value, and distinct purchasing differences across demographics and product categories.